tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

 * ***Does the activation transaction specify the height in which the changes are activated?
 Or how many checkpoints until it is activated?
 Is there any limit?
 Is it a fixed constant for the network or is it customizable?***

 ### Example use case: VNC composition change
-The most common use case of consitution change is expected to be changes in VNC composition.
+The most common use case of constitution change is expected to be changes in VNC composition.

-Let's walk through an step by step scenario, in which an asset issuer decides to constitute a contract with a handpicked set of validator nodes for the VNC.
+Let's walk through a step by step scenario, in which an asset issuer decides to constitute a contract with a handpicked set of validator nodes for the VNC.
 While the contract is in execution, the asset issuer decides to include more validator nodes to the VNC.
 For simplicity, let's assume that in the [contract constitution] the asset issuer is the only allowed constitution change proposer.

 The steps in this particular case:
-* The [contract constitution], [contract acceptance] and the the [side-chain initialization transaction] must have been succesfully published.
+* The [contract constitution], [contract acceptance] and the [side-chain initialization transaction] must have been successfully published.
  * There are some checkpoints being published in time, so the contract is not abandoned.
  * The asset issuer decides to propose a constitution change.
 To initiate the process, the asset issuer publishes a [constitution change proposal transaction]:
-    * Includes the contract id and a unique constitution change proposal id.
+    * Includes the contract ID and a unique constitution change proposal ID.
     * Includes the `ConstitutionChangeProposal` output flag.
     * Does NOT include a [side-chain metadata record], because no changes in consensus algorithm and/or a checkpoint quorum requirement are proposed.
-    * Does NOT include a [checkpoint parameters record], because no changes in minimum checkpoint frequency or commitee change rules are proposed.
+    * Does NOT include a [checkpoint parameters record], because no changes in minimum checkpoint frequency or committee change rules are proposed.
     * Does include the new Validator Node Committee (VNC) composition, with the new VNC members.
     * MUST include an expiry timestamp before which all VNs must sign and agree to the new terms.
 * Each VNC member (including the new added members) publishes a constitution acceptance transaction.
 * After the minimum quorum is reached, the VNC collaborates to produce a single constitution change transaction, that specifies the height from which the changes will be considered active.
 * After reaching the specified height in the base layer, the proposal is active.
-All further checkpoints must be signed by the new commitee, enforced by the base layer.
+All further checkpoints must be signed by the new committee, enforced by the base layer.

 #### Contract constitutions for proof-of-work side-chains
 ***This section is still a copy-paste from the RFC-0312 (DANHighLevelSpecification) and needs further development***